wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 Cross-Compiling the Bootstrap Tool
 ----------------------------------
-To build the Golang bootstrap tool you will need to use an Intel/AMD-based machine running an up-to-date version of Linux, e.g., RHEL 7.x.
+To build the Golang bootstrap tool you will need to use an x86-based machine running an up-to-date version of Linux, e.g., RHhEL 7.x.

 1. Install the dependencies: